Bonny-sur-Loire

 Bonny-sur-Loire ([bɔni syʁ lwaʁ], literally Bonny on Loire) is a commune in the Loiret department of the Centre-Val de Loire region of north-central France.

 Place name

 The name is evidenced historically at least since the beginning of the seventeenth century.

 Geography

 The commune of Bonny stands beside the river Loire, at the border of the Bourgogne-Franche-Comté region and separated from the Nièvre department by the river Cheuille.
 The town is situated on the main route between Paris and Nevers, the A77 and RN7.

 Population

-The inhabitants are known as Bonnychons.
+The inhabitants are known as Bonnychons in French.

 Administration

-The mayor since March 2001 has been Michel Lechauve.
+The mayor is Michel Chaillou, in office since 2020.